aziddy/Audio-Stutter-SpeechRate-Labeling-System/README.md

-# Audio-StutterSyllable-Labeling-System
+# Audio-Stutter-SpeechRate-Labeling-System
-Audio Stutter/Syllabe Labeling System
+Audio Stutter Speech Rate Labeling System

-Due to the lack of any stuttering speech labeling systems and datasets on the internet.
+Due to the lack of any stuttering speech rate labeling systems and datasets on the internet.
 We decided to create our own Open Source System built upon JSON to allow easy modification and access

-Which allows storage in any string format ( **.databases**, **.assls**, **.txt** etc) and allows for easy custom parsers to be made
+Which allows storage in any string format ( **.databases**, **.txt** etc) and allows for easy custom parsers to be made